 Q. Do you dust your insects with extra vitamins?

-I dust dubia roaches and mealworms with calcium and/or vitamin D3 powder, but the other insects have quite a good nutritional profile so I tend to just keep those hydrated and gutloaded without adding extra calcium to them.
+I dust dubia roaches and mealworms with calcium and/or vitamin D3 powder with calcium, but the other insects such as phoenix worms and silkworms have quite a good nutritional profile so you don’t need to.
+I keep most of my insects gutloaded but not all feeders need gutloading.
 I always keep a pot of calcium in my geckos’ tanks so they can help themselves to it if they need to.

 Q. Which feeding dish do you use?